 What do DDP terms mean in shipping terms?

-It is a shipping term that means the seller bears the customs and duties costs and delivers goods to an importer without additional costs. which can save time and money for businesses that are expanding their customer base internationally.
+The DDP incoterms meaning refers to a shipping term where the seller bears all customs and duties costs and delivers goods to the importer without any additional charges. which can save time and money for businesses that are expanding their customer base internationally.
 It has been in use since the 1950s, and duty-paid is one of the most popular types because it allows importers to buy products without having to worry about customs or duties.

 What is the difference between DDP terms and DAP terms?